Vyacheslav Lysenko: Social activity

 In 2005 Vyacheslav Lysenko founded The "Ukr-China Communication" magazine.
 The "Ukr-China Communication" journal was the first and sole professional business publication on mutual relations between Ukraine and China.
 Journal was published until 2013.

 In 2008 he was a member of the Board of the Ukrainian Association of Sinologists.

 In 2017, he founded the Young Business Club for young entrepreneurs.

 In 2018, Vyacheslav Lysenko also criticized the Ministry of Finance's initiative to introduce a norm on reducing the tax-free limit for parcels from 150 euros to 22 euros.
 He claimed that such a rule could negatively affect online commerce, government revenue and customers.

 Being a co-investor in the "BUSINESS 100" club, he and other club participants supported the Anti-Kolomoisky law.

 During the COVID-19 pandemic, together with other businessmen, he took part in creating the "Dyshi" ("Breath") charity foundation.
-Companies whose leaders are part of the CEO club founded by Vyacheslav Lysenko and other entrepreneurs allocated UAH 155 million to fight COVID-19.
+Companies whose leaders are part of the CEO club founded by Vyacheslav Lysenko and other entrepreneurs allocated ₴155 million to fight COVID-19.

 In May 2020, Lysenko took part in the international conference PALE-2020 ("POST-APOCALYPTIC LIFE ERA CONFERENCE").
 While attending, he spoke as a business representative and shared his thesis on integrating science into business.

 Today Vyacheslav Lysenko is an active participant in conferences dedicated to business development and Ukraine-China relations.
 He actively spreads his views on the prospects for mutual growth with China, and various finances sporting events and federations.

 Today, Vyacheslav Lysenko is actively promoting Chinese traditions and the Chinese approach to doing business in Ukraine.